gokulpch/WeaveScope_Kubernetes/README.md

-# Weavescope_kubernetes
+# WeaveScope_Kubernetes
-Weave Scope Visualization and Monitoring for Kubernetes
+Weave Scope on Kubernetes for Visualization and Monitoring